heidi-holappa/tira-labra-2022/documentation/weekly-report-5.md

 ### LZ77 optimization breakthrough - now using built in find()-method
 Based on my discussion with the course assistant I refactored LZ77 to use pointers instead of copies from the string containing the content to be compressed.
 This had a two fold impact on the compression time of larger files.
 For some natural language files the compression rate was improved, but for files with more random content the effect was opposite.

 This lead me into thinking that perhaps using Python's built in find()-method would be a good idea.
-I then created a new version that uses find() and it had atremendous impact.
+I then created a new version that uses find() and it had a tremendous impact.
 For instance the compression time for the book 'Seitsemän veljestä" that has over 600,000 characters dropped from 70 seconds to 1.5 seconds!
-Another plus side is that based on documentation the find()-method uses Boyer-Moore and Horspool -algorithms, which have a proven time complexity, which helps me give a more precise estimation on the time complexity of my LZ77 implementation.
+Another plus side is that based on documentation the find()-method uses known algorithms, such as Boyer-Moore and Horspool, which have a widely agreed upon time complexity, which helps me give a more precise estimation on the time complexity of my LZ77 implementation.

 As a down side, at least temproarily, I removed the concept of the into-buffer-sliding window from the execution, as it would require moving the index in the case when the match continues into the lookahead buffer.
 If there is time, I will try to include this within the new implementation.
 Removing this feature will have an effect on compression ratio, though the compression time efficiency was greatly increased.
+Perhaps it is a compromise that needs to be done.

 ## What remained unclear or caused difficulties?